top of page

 Ok great!
 I like to leave things to the last minute anyways.
 When is the work due?

 Well, sadly the work is due well before the opening of the show.
 That's because we need to photograph your beautiful creations, and then create a book that is available at the show.
 We need as much time as possible to make the book, and get a proof made before going into mass printing.
-That means your work is actually due on August 15th, 2023 which gives us plenty of time to put the book together.
+That means your work is actually due at the end of August, 2025 which gives us plenty of time to put the book together.

 Does my work need to be for sale?